Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Preliminaries: models for the signal and the noise

-This section is devoted to the modelling of $\{\epsilon_{i,n}\}$.
+The rest of this section is devoted to the modelling of $\{\epsilon_{i,n}\}$.
 Many physiological time series, like breathing signal and photoplethysmogram, are oscillatory and contaminated by non-stationary noises with complex generating mechanisms.
-Signals like surface electroencephalogram (EEG) is usually understood as stochastic, and the non-stationarity can be seen clearly from their time series plots, while {\em spindles} showing up during deep sleep can be modelled by oscillatory components.
+Signals like EEG is usually understood as stochastic, and the non-stationarity can be seen clearly from their time series plots, while {\em spindles} showing up during deep sleep can be modelled by oscillatory components.
 See Section \ref{sec:data}.
-For the sake of better modelling these time series, it is desirable to have a flexible non-stationary time series model for the stochastic process $\{\epsilon_{i,n}\}$, either noise or EEG or others, which allows the underlying data generating mechanism to change both smoothly and abruptly over time.
+For the sake of better modelling these time series, it is desirable to have a flexible non-stationary time series model for the stochastic process $\{\epsilon_{i,n}\}$, either noise or the stochastic part of EEG or others, which allows the underlying data generating mechanism to change both smoothly and abruptly over time.
 To this end, we shall adopt the {\em piecewise locally stationary} (PLS) time series model proposed in \cite{zhou2013}.

 We say $\{\epsilon_{i,n}\}_{i = 1}^n$ is PLS with $r$ break points (PLS($r$)) if there exist constants $0 = s_0 < s_1 <\ldots< s_r < s_{r+1} = 1$ and nonlinear filters (measurable functions) $\mathcal G_0,\ldots,\mathcal G_{r}$ such that